AUSTRALIAN INSTITUTE OF PHYSICS

 Events Board

 The AIP runs a science-orientated events board for online and in-person events across Australia.
-Please contact events@aip.org.au to get your event publicized today!
+Please contact aip@aip.org.au to have your event included!

 The AIP has two Zoom accounts, thanks to the generous sponsorship of AARNet.
 To book one of these accounts for your AIP event or meeting, please email aip@aip.org.au.